 You’re at the beach, relaxing, and just soaking up that awesome California sunshine when hunger pangs hit.
 Where do you go to find the best Santa Monica beach restaurants?
 What’s nearby?
 What about Santa Monica Pier restaurants?
-Well, we’re here to give you some options.
+Well, we’re here to give you some outdoor dining options.
 By Breanna Wilson

 For a place with history, grab an organic micro-roasted coffee and a bite at Dogtown Coffee.
 Located in an old surf shop, this is a popular cafe with locals.
 The menu comprises everything from breakfast burritos to salads and paninis, plus plenty of vegan and gluten-free options, including the option to make any slider or sandwich with gluten-free bread.

 On the beach, you can’t go wrong with, Perry’s Café and Beach Rentals, situated right next to The Marvin Braude Bike Trail, also known as The South Bay Bicycle Trail or The Strand, just north of the Santa Monica Pier.
 In addition to this location, Perry’s has locations south of the pier, easily accessible on foot or bicycle.
 Built with the purpose of serving beach-goers, Perry’s serves homemade pizzas, wraps, omelets, fish n chips and the like.
 Bikes, beach umbrellas, boogie boards, surf boards, stand-up paddle boards and more are all available for rent here too.
 It’s a true one-stop shop.

 If you want to keep it on the light side, Nékter Juice Bar is near the beach and has plenty of options to keep you feeling comfortable in your swimsuit.
 Choose from an array of fresh juice and smoothie options, and add an Açai Banana Berry Bowl or Pitaya Bowl to get you through the day.